5gon12eder/msc-graphstudy/README.md

 The following environment variables are honored by the unit test driver:

- - `MSC_RANDOM_SEED` -- This environment variable may be set to an arbitrary byte sequence in order to make unit tests deterministic.
+ - `MSC_RANDOM_SEED` &mdash; This environment variable may be set to an arbitrary byte sequence in order to make unit tests deterministic.
 Not all tests honor this variable at the moment, though.

- - `MSC_TEST_ANSI_TERMINAL` -- Enables colorized output (using ANSI escape sequences) if set to a positive integer and disables it if set to `0`.
+ - `MSC_TEST_ANSI_TERMINAL` &mdash; Enables colorized output (using ANSI escape sequences) if set to a positive integer and disables it if set to `0`.
 The unit test driver is currently not smart about figuring out whether the output terminal might support ANSI escape sequences or even is a terminal to begin with.
 If this variable is not set, no colorized output will ever be produced and if it is set, its value will be definitive.

- - `MSC_TEST_ANSI_COLOR_SKIPPED` -- If colorized test output is enabled, the value of this environment variable will be interpreted as a decimal digit specifying an ANSI terminal color to use for skipped unit tests.
+ - `MSC_TEST_ANSI_COLOR_SKIPPED` &mdash; If colorized test output is enabled, the value of this environment variable will be interpreted as a decimal digit specifying an ANSI terminal color to use for skipped unit tests.
 The default value is 3 (yellow).
 If colorized test output is not enabled, this environment variable has no effect.

- - `MSC_TEST_ANSI_COLOR_FAILED` -- If colorized test output is enabled, the value of this environment variable will be interpreted as a decimal digit specifying an ANSI terminal color to use for failed unit tests.
+ - `MSC_TEST_ANSI_COLOR_FAILED` &mdash; If colorized test output is enabled, the value of this environment variable will be interpreted as a decimal digit specifying an ANSI terminal color to use for failed unit tests.
 The default value is 1 (red).
 If colorized test output is not enabled, this environment variable has no effect.

- - `MSC_TEST_ANSI_COLOR_ERROR` -- If colorized test output is enabled, the value of this environment variable will be interpreted as a decimal digit specifying an ANSI terminal color to use for unit tests that encountered hard errors.
+ - `MSC_TEST_ANSI_COLOR_ERROR` &mdash; If colorized test output is enabled, the value of this environment variable will be interpreted as a decimal digit specifying an ANSI terminal color to use for unit tests that encountered hard errors.
 The default value is 5 (purple).
 If colorized test output is not enabled, this environment variable has no effect.

- - `CTEST_OUTPUT_ON_FAILURE` ([standard CTest setting](https://cmake.org/cmake/help/latest/manual/ctest.1.html)) -- If
+ - `CTEST_OUTPUT_ON_FAILURE` ([standard CTest setting](https://cmake.org/cmake/help/latest/manual/ctest.1.html)) &mdash;
-   set to 1, the individual output of failed tests will be shown.
+   If set to 1, the individual output of failed tests will be shown.
 Setting it to 0 turns on the default behavior of not showing the output of individual tests.

- - `CTEST_PARALLEL_LEVEL` ([standard CTest setting](https://cmake.org/cmake/help/latest/manual/ctest.1.html)) -- If set
+ - `CTEST_PARALLEL_LEVEL` ([standard CTest setting](https://cmake.org/cmake/help/latest/manual/ctest.1.html)) &mdash; If
-   to a positive integer <var>N</var>, run up to <var>N</var> tests in parallel.
+   set to a positive integer <var>N</var>, run up to <var>N</var> tests in parallel.
 (Tip: You may consider `export`'ing `CTEST_PARALLEL_LEVEL=$(nproc)` in your `~/.profile` to utilize all of your CPUs whenever you're running CTest.)

 Several unit tests are sensitive to specific environment variables that will usually cause them to output some debugging information.
 You will recognize these environment variables when reading that unit test code which you will likely do